Thaton kingdom: History

 According to the Mon tradition, the kingdom of Thaton was founded during the time of the Buddha, and was ruled by a dynasty of 59 kings.
-The tradition also maintains that a group of political refugees founded the city of Pegu (Bago) in 573.
+The tradition also maintains that a group of political refugees founded the city of Pegu (Bago, which in the 14th century would become the historic capital of the Mon Hanthawaddy Kingdom) in 573.
 But the historical kingdom probably came into existence some time in the 9th century, following the entry Mon people into Lower Burma from modern northern Thailand.
-GE Harvey's History of Burma, citing the Shwemawdaw Thamaing, gives the year of founding of Pegu as 825; even that date remains unattested.
-Indeed, the earliest mention of Pegu is 1266, in Old Burmese.
+G. E. Harvey's History of Burma, citing the Mon chronicle Shwemawdaw Thamaing ("History of Shwemawdaw Pagoda"), gives the year of founding of Pegu as 825; but even that date remains unattested.
+Indeed, the earliest mention of Pegu is in 1266, in Old Burmese.

+The capital, Thaton, was originally a very active port on the Gulf of Martaban and a center of intense commercial exchanges with southern India and Ceylon, present-day Sri Lanka.
+Geological changes in subsequent centuries altered the coastline of the gulf, and today the town lies about 12 km from the sea.
+It is presumed to have been the first kingdom established by the Mon in Lower Burma.
+Thaton has been credited with introducing Theravada Buddhism to the region.
+Some scholars maintain that Buddhist manuscripts from Ceylon were translated into Old Mon around 400, a hypothesis disputed by other historians.
+Inscriptions dating to the 5th century discovered in Lower Burma confirm the presence of Theravada Buddhism in the area at that time.

 Traditional Burmese and Mon reconstructions hold that Thaton was overrun by the Pagan kingdom from Upper Burma in 1057.
-King Anawrahta, having been converted to Theravada Buddhism by a Mon monk, Shin Arahan, reportedly asked for the Theravada Buddhist canon from King Manuha of Thaton.
+King Anawrahta (a hero of the Bamar ethnic group who first unified most of the country under the banner of the Pagan Kingdom), having been converted to Theravada Buddhism (spread in the region by the Mon and the Pyu) by a Mon monk, Shin Arahan, reportedly asked for the Theravada Buddhist canon from King Manuha of Thaton.
 The Mon king's refusal was used by Anawrahta as a pretense to invade and conquer the Mon kingdom, whose literary and religious traditions helped to mold early Pagan civilization.
 According to the chronicles, King Manuha of Thaton surrendered after a 3-month siege of the city by Pagan's forces on 17 May 1057 (11th waxing of Nayon, 419 ME).
+In the following decades, Mon culture formed the foundation of Pagan civilization.
 Between 1050 and about 1085, Mon craftsmen and artisans reportedly helped to build some two thousand monuments at Pagan, the remains of which today rival the splendors of Angkor Wat.
 The Mon script is the source of the Burmese alphabet, the earliest evidence of which is dated to 1058, a year after the Thaton conquest.